bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 ### Important routing nuances

+- `/` stays public even when a user is signed in
+- `/my-activities` is the main signed-in personal area for hosting and attending
 - `/host/events/:id` and `/host/events/:id/edit` are auth-gated in `App.tsx`
 - `/create-event` is not route-gated because the delayed-auth create flow is intentional
 - `/moderation` is public and only surfaces public-facing moderation records